 a.
 Under any circumstances, they are unable to use them for the specific purpose applied for OR

-If you are interested in and eligible for this scholarship, please download the attached form, complete it, sign it, and send it to the ASC Business Manager at email@example.com, or bring your application to the ASC Office located on the first floor of the Catalyst.
+If you are interested in and eligible for this scholarship, please fill out the form linked below.
 The committee will begin reviewing applications starting Spring Quarter.

 Decisions will be finalized in mid-May.